sporto/elm-tutorial/building/adding_list_of_players.md

       ]
 ```

 This view shows a list of users.
-Note:
+Also note:

 - This view expects a `ViewModel` as model.
 - `bonuses` is hardcoded to `999` for now, we will need to get this from other models.